High school (grades 9-12) · Atlanta, GA

 What is the racial and ethnic makeup of Benjamin E. Mays High School?

-The largest demographic group at Benjamin E. Mays High School is African American at 90.7%.
-The school serves a diverse student body in Atlanta, GA.
+The largest demographic group at Benjamin E. Mays High School is African American at 90.7% of enrollment, in Atlanta, GA.

 What is the Resource Investment Index for Benjamin E. Mays High School?

-Benjamin E. Mays High School has a Resource Investment Index of 41/100 (D) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Benjamin E. Mays High School has a Resource Investment Index of 41/100 (typical reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page